-The Board is currently divided into three classes of Directors.
 At our annual meeting held in 2014, our shareholders approved an amendment to our Certificate of Incorporation to declassify the Board of Directors.
-Pursuant to that amendment, Class III directors were elected in 2014 for a three-year term expiring in 2017, Class I Directors will be elected this year for a two-year term expiring in 2017, and Class II Directors will be elected next year for a one-year term expiring in 2017.
-Following the election at the annual meeting of stockholders in 2016, each Director will stand for election annually.
-Once elected, Directors hold office until their successors are duly elected and qualified, or until the earlier of their death, resignation or removal.
-Mr. Han, a Class III Director, has given notice to the Company that, for personal reasons, he is resigning from the Board, effective as of the date of the 2015 Annual Meeting.
+Pursuant to that amendment, Class III Directors were elected in 2014 for a three-year term expiring in 2017, Class I Directors were elected in 2015 for a two-year term expiring in 2017, and Class II Directors were elected in 2016 for a one-year term expiring in 2017.
+As of the Annual Meeting, we will have a declassified Board, which means that each Director now stands for election annually.
+Once elected, Directors hold office until their successors are duly elected and qualified, or until the earlier of their death, resignation, or removal.

-Class I Directors will be elected at the Annual Meeting to serve for a term expiring at the annual meeting in the year 2017.
-Each of the nominees has agreed to serve as a director if elected by the stockholders.
-The Class II Directors' terms will expire in 2016.
-The Class III Directors' terms will expire in 2017.
+Each Director will be elected at the Annual Meeting to serve for a term expiring at the annual meeting in the year 2018.
+Each of the nominees has agreed to serve as a Director if elected by the stockholders.

-The Board has determined that a majority of our Board is independent according to the applicable rules of the Securities and Exchange Commission ("Commission") and the listing standards of the NASDAQ Global Select Market ("NASDAQ"), including each of the following current Directors and nominees: J. Daniel McCranie, Atsushi Abe, Curtis J. Crawford, Ph.D., Bernard L. Han, Emmanuel T. Hernandez, Paul A. Mascarenas, Daryl A. Ostrander and Teresa M. Ressel.
+The Board has determined that a majority of our Board is independent according to the applicable rules of the Securities and Exchange Commission ("Commission") and the listing standards of the NASDAQ Global Select Market ("NASDAQ"), including each of the following current Directors and nominees: Atsushi Abe, Alan Campbell, Curtis J. Crawford, Gilles Delfassy, Emmanuel T. Hernandez, Paul A. Mascarenas, J. Daniel McCranie, Daryl A. Ostrander, and Teresa M. Ressel.
+Mr. McCranie has given notice that he will not stand for re-election at the Annual Meeting.

 Transactions and Relationships Considered in Independence Determinations.
-Consistent with NASDAQ listing standards, in making its independence determinations, the Board considered transactions occurring since the beginning of 2012 between the Company and entities associated with the independent Directors or members of their immediate family.
+Consistent with NASDAQ listing standards, in making its independence determinations, the Board considered transactions occurring since the beginning of 2014 between the Company and entities associated with the independent Directors or members of their immediate family.
 The Board determined that no "categorical" bars to independence under NASDAQ listing standards applied to any of the non-employee Directors.
-In making its determination that no relationships exist that, in the opinion of the Board, would impair the director's independence, the Board considered the following transactions, relationships or arrangements: (i) the transactions, relationships or arrangements under the headings "Relationships and Related Transactions - Related Party Transactions" and "Management Proposals - Proposal 1: Election of Directors" included in our annual meeting proxy statements filed with the Commission on April 11, 2014 and April 5, 2013; and (ii) the associations certain of our non-employee Directors have with other companies, including other companies in the semiconductor industry, as disclosed in their biographies and discussed further below.
+In making its determination that no relationships exist that, in the opinion of the Board, would impair the Director's independence, the Board considered the following transactions, relationships, or arrangements: (i) the transactions, relationships, or arrangements under the headings "Relationships and Related Transactions - Related Party Transactions" and "Management Proposals - Proposal 1: Election of Directors" included in our annual meeting proxy statements filed with the Commission on April 13, 2016 and April 10, 2015; and (ii) the associations certain of our non-employee Directors have with other companies, including other companies in the semiconductor industry, as disclosed in their biographies and discussed further below.